 I want to get the other One-Skein versions of this, like the Crochet one, but don’t have any yet.

 Cutest Ever Baby Knits – The title really says it all, doesn’t it?
 Baby items are some of my favorite things to make and all of the designs in here are adorable.
 They’re simple, easy patterns but everything looks and feels special.
 The book also has a lot of information and tips at the beginning to help you out.
-And there are so many picture of cute babies in it!
+And there are so many pictures of cute babies in it!

 60 Quick Knit Baby Essentials: – This book is full of amazing patterns that are a little more advanced than the book above, but not by too much.
 The patterns are still simple, but a lot more elegant, diverse, and varying in size.
 Some of these patterns have toddler sizes, too.
 These patterns use Cherub from Cascade yarn, but you can use whatever yarn you want, of course.